INF800/whoami/about.md

 • Invited to Google office to fund his start-up <br/>
 • Engineer intern at Logitech (Bluetooth Low Energy) <br/>
 • Freelancer, independent consultant and much more … <br/>

-Thank you for your time.
-Hope to meet you someday :)